-Slovak emigrants identified themselves in the new country primarily through faith.
-It was the Slovak and Ruthenian churches that were the meeting place and the formation of a community that helped maintain Slovak and Ruthenian consciousness.
+Slovak emigrants identified themselves in their new country primarily through their faith.
+It was the Slovak and Ruthenian churches that were the meeting places and community building that helped to maintain the Slovak and Ruthenian consciousness.

 “Data throughout this interactive webmap were created using QGIS® and Nmaps® platform and are the intellectual property of authors and are used herein under license.
 Copyright ©Martin Javor.
 All rights reserved.
 For more information contact firstname.lastname@example.org”.